 The commission, awarded by Calderdale Council and the Community Foundation for Calderdale, comprised three distinct but interlinked strands:

-Water Works – six creative commissions by local artists/arts organisations, which took place in the 6 flood-affected towns, each with community participation at its heart.
+Water Works – six creative commissions by local artists/arts organisations, which took place in the 6 flood-affected towns, each with community participation at their heart.

 Calderland, the people’s opera – an ambitious epic music production featuring a community cast of over 200, that told the story of the valley and its relationship with water in song, dance music and digital image.
 Also presented in the Piece Hall.

 Landlines & Watermarks reached a total audience of 17,041 across 34 public events and performances and involved 1200 participants.
-Shortlisted for a Heats in the Arts award, the project also featured in a BBC One documentary programme Inside Out.
+Winner of a Royal Philharmonic Society award, the project also featured in a BBC One documentary programme Inside Out.